 - This cake freezes well.
 Cool it completely and wrap it tightly with plastic wrap and then aluminum foil.
 Place it in an airtight container or a large resealable plastic bag and freeze for 2-3 months.
 Thaw in the fridge overnight and bring it to room temperature before serving.

-- Serve it topped with vanilla ice cream or whipped cream to add a little extra sweetness to the cake.
+- This is the perfect dessert to top with vanilla ice cream or whipped cream to add a little extra sweetness to the cake.

 Recipe adapted from Around My French Table cookbook by Dorie Greenspan